 30 High Street, the Joseph Bolles house (1722) - Joseph Bolles, a carpenter bought this lot from Joseph Fowler with an acre of land and a house on it in 1722, which is the assumed date of this structure.This house began as a central chimney house, one room deep.
 Rooms were later added to the rear, and the roof rebuilt to cover the doubled house.
 The original oak frame is now thoroughly concealed, and second and third period trim dominate the house.

-5 Summer Street, the Widow Fuller house (1725) - The Widow Fuller house at 5 Summer Street was built in 1725.
-The first recorded mention of this property is in 1754, when Elizabeth Fuller sold a house and land to Thomas Treadwell (107:158).
+5 Summer Street, the Widow Fuller house (1725) - In 1754, Elizabeth Fuller sold this house and land to Thomas Treadwell, who also owned the house at 7 Summer Street.
 Stylistic evidence points to a construction date of c.
 1725.
 Originally the house was one room deep, with a cased frame.
-The … Continue reading 5 Summer Street, the Widow Fuller house (1725)
+An ell was added at the turn of the 19th century.

 11 County Street, the Bennett – Caldwell house (1725) - Joseph Bennett built this early Second Period house in 1725.
 In 1818 the house was sold to Capt.
 Sylvanus Caldwell, who engaged in maritime trade along the coast from Massachusetts to Maine for a half century.